fastrgv/Portable-Cpp-Sound-OpenAL/README.md

 ## Full Description

-This is a sound-playing utility for C++ apps that can asynchronously start and stop music loops, as well as initiate transient sounds, and allowing unlimited sound concurrency.
+This is a sound-playing utility for C++ that can play WAV files on Windows, OSX, and Linux, using pthreads and OpenAL libraries.

+It provides sound-playing capabilities for C++ apps to:

+* asynchronously start and stop music/sound loops,
+* initiate transient sounds,
+* allow unlimited sound concurrency.

 It plays WAV files, via OpenAL, and runs on Windows, OSX, and linux platforms.
 Nice examples for each O.S. are included.

-It is suitable for any Cpp application that needs music, sound loops or transient sound effects; eg. games.
+It is suitable for any C++ application that needs music, sound loops or transient sound effects; eg. games.

 There are no software depencies; this utility is self-contained.